 The Convention produced an open letter “To American Slaves from Those Who Have Fled from American Slavery,” advocating immediate abolition of slavery and condoning the use of violence in efforts to escape.
 It is widely believed that the letter was authored in whole or in part by Smith.
 Many speakers and newspaper editors, even in the north, attacked the convention and the open letter as overly radical.

-Convention participants included Frederick Douglass, Gerrit Smith, and the Edmonson sisters, former slaves from Washington, D.C.
+Convention participants included Frederick Douglass, Gerrit Smith, James Caleb Jackson, and the Edmonson sisters, former slaves from Washington, D.C.
 An estimated fifty fugitive slaves attended.
 During the second day’s proceedings at the apple orchard, pioneer photographer Ezra Greenleaf Weld, brother of the prominent abolitionist Theodore Weld, made a Daguerrotype of convention leaders that continued to be widely circulated even when the convention itself faded into history.
 Additionally, the image is also renowned as a milestone in early photography; a copy is displayed in the Getty Museum in Los Angeles.

+The Building and Site.
 The Free Church was later replaced on the site by an opera house, now the restored Catherine Cummings Theatre, operated by Cazenovia College.
 Grace Wilson’s apple orchard is the site of an apartment house; a historical marker placed in 2010 describes the Convention.